-The U.S. economy has remained resilient in 2023, performing in line with a soft-landing scenario, with the labor market softening gradually and inflation pressures receding.
+U.S. economic data continues to point to a "soft landing" (or possibly a "no landing") scenario, with the labor market and inflation pressures remaining somewhat stronger than anticipated.
 Consensus GDP growth forecasts for 2023 and 2024 have continuously been revised upwards.
 Economic downside risks remain though, mainly due to the lagged impact of monetary tightening.
-The same holds for the Eurozone economy where economic activity remains weak, particularly in manufacturing, and country performance is divergent with Germany underperforming as the energy induced competitiveness shock and other structural factors continue to weigh on the economy.
+The Eurozone is also expected to avoid recession; however, economic growth is projected to recover only slowly in 2024, with Germany underperforming.
 Economic growth is projected to recover only slowly in 2024.
-External downside risks stem not only from the U.S. and Europe but also from China's economy where domestic activity lacks momentum and the highly indebted real estate sector has yet to show signs of a turn around.
+External downside risks stem not only from the U.S. and Europe but also from China's economy where domestic activity continues to lack momentum due to weak domestic demand and ongoing stress in the highly leveraged property sector.